Jod4968/employee_leave_management_system/README.md

 # employee_leave_management_system
-A console based employee leave management system developed in c that allows user to apply for leave , view records and manage the data using file handling.
+A console based <h2>employee leave management system</h2> developed in c that allows user to apply for leave ,and manager can approve or reject applications.